RiinC/restful-auth-session-node-mongo/README.md

-# Simple restful api application for login and logout
+# Simple Restful API application for Login and Logout

 A RESTful authentication API using Node.js, Express, MongoDB, and session-based authentication.